tairasoul/LC-BuildRestrictionRemover/README.md

 # LC-BuildRestrictionRemover
-Removes building restrictions in Lethal Company.
+Removes building restrictions in Lethal Company. (as in, literally EVERY building restriction.)

 Uses MelonLoader.